Memory effects in a dynamical decoupling process: Conclusion and discussion

-We apply our theory to a dissipative quantum Rabi model where the qubit is controlled by parity kicks and the oscillator is in a Markovian reservoir at finite temperature.
+We propose a class of Hamiltonians and environment initial states that support the commutation relation for parity kicks.
+After that, we apply our theory to a dissipative quantum Rabi model where the qubit is controlled by parity kicks and the oscillator is in a Markovian reservoir at finite temperature.
 The effects of control, their bounds and the performances with and without control are numerically simulated and compared in different regimes, which verifies our finding.
 Besides, the relationship among these quantities may take simple forms in particular regimes.
 For example, in one cycle of parity kicks, there is $\tilde{N}_M^{t_{1:2}}\approx\bar{N}_M^{t_{1:2}}\approx2E\approx2\Delta P$ if the cycle time is short enough.
 In the case of many cycles, if the frequency of kicks is high enough, there are $\bar{N}_M^{t_{1:n}}\approx E\approx \Delta P$ and $\tilde{N}_M^{t_{1:n}}\approx0$.
 Besides, it is found that the control might be inefficient with particular kick frequencies.
 Our work provides new insights into the role of memory effects in dynamical decoupling and methods to measure the strength of memory effects by parity kicks.

+In our model, the Lindblad dissipators in Eq. (\ref{Eqn:ME}) and Eq. (\ref{Eqn:MEcontrol}) are phenomenological.
+Microscopically, a standard master equation is derived under the Born-Markov approximation implying a small $\gamma$ compared with $\omega_E$ \cite{Breuerbook}.
+Besides, the master equations (\ref{Eqn:ME}) and (\ref{Eqn:MEcontrol}) imply that the dissipation of the harmonic oscillator is independent of the qubit, which is valid when the qubit-oscillator coupling $g$ is not strong \cite{Beaudoin} compared with $\omega_S$, $\omega_{E}$.
+Therefore, a standard master equation typically can not accurately described the dynamics for large $\gamma$ or $g$.
+However, our model provides a phenomenological description with highly adjustable non-Markovianity and completely positive dynamics.
+Besides, such model (and related models) severs as a building block to simulate complex environments as used in the pseudomode theory.
+Experimentally, Eq.\ (\ref{Eqn:ME}) at zero temperature might be effectively achieved by a driven trapped ion system \cite{Hwang2018}.